 The next stop along the way is Wat Chalong, which has an important spiritual and historical value in this region.
-The temple is a great place to meditate and pray for Buddhist and offers amazing opportunity for westerns to acquire valuable knowledge about Buddhist beliefs and practises.
+The temple is a great place to meditate and pray for Buddhists and offers an amazing opportunity for Westerners to acquire valuable knowledge about Buddhist beliefs and practices.

 I enjoyed walking through ornated walls and interior of this amazing place of worship.
 The atmosphere and aura of this place are very soothing.